aristanetworks/avd-workshops/workshops/git.md

 ### Stage Changes

 When you wish to update the repository files, you will need to stage the files.
 The above output gives you a clue as to the command needed to stage the changes.
-You can specify individual files or specificy all files with a period `.`
+You can specify individual files or specify all files with a period `.`

 To stage all file changes: